vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/readme.md

 To keep it globally disabled, please set `comment` to `false` in the plugin options.
 This way you can set `comment: true` in the frontmatter of a particular page to enable it locally.

-There are two comment plugins to choose from: Valine and Vssue.
+You can choose from 2 comment service provider: Valine and Vssue.

 ### Valine